How to Stop Impulse Buying and Blowing Your Budget

 The best thing you can do to avoid impulse buys is stay away from the grocery store.
 I know I’m not alone when I go grocery shopping, get home and realize I bought 20 things and only 3 of those things were actually on my grocery list.

 Online grocery shopping is the solution for this one.
+(Though be forewarned: you may be more prone to impulse shop online.)
 We purchased an Instacart membership and we order groceries AND have them delivered to our door every Sunday from Costco.
 We both live incredibly busy lives, so when we get a day off together, we really don’t want to spend two to three hours running around from grocery store to grocery store and fighting the crowds.

 It has totally changed the way we view grocery shopping and has significantly reduced impulse buys because we aren’t tempted to browse the aisles and add more to our cart.